CamPay/campay-python-sdk/README.md

 ### To collect payments from your client - DIRECTLY

+   **OPTION 1**: This option initiates a transaction and waits( or block the running code) for the transaction to complete before returning a response.

    ```python
          collect = campay.collect({
             "amount": "5", #The amount you want to collect